Sahlen Field: MLB residency and renovation, 2020–2021

 In June 2020, the Buffalo Bisons canceled their season at the venue due to the COVID-19 pandemic.
 The Toronto Blue Jays, the Bisons' major league affiliate, announced the following month that they would play their 2020 season at the venue after the government of Canada denied them permission to play at Rogers Centre.
 The venue's first Major League Baseball game took place on August 11, 2020, in which the Toronto Blue Jays defeated the Miami Marlins 5–4 in extra innings.
 The Blue Jays finished the season with a 32–28 record, and advanced to the American League Wild Card Series.

 Major League Baseball and the Blue Jays organization jointly funded renovations of the venue prior to the 2020 season at a cost of $5 million.
 Permanent upgrades included installation of LED field lighting, installation of instant replay technology, installation of Hawk-Eye for Statcast tracking, a resurfaced infield, and relocation of the home dugout to the third-base side of the stadium.
 Temporary facilities designed for the postponed MLB at Field of Dreams game were also utilized.

 The Blue Jays used the venue for part of their 2021 season due to the ongoing pandemic, after having started the season at TD Ballpark.
 The Bisons accommodated this residency by temporarily relocating to Trenton Thunder Ballpark in Trenton, New Jersey.
 The venue drew higher attendance for MLB home games than the Miami Marlins, Oakland A's and Tampa Bay Rays drew at their own home venues.
 The Blue Jays played 49 Major League Baseball games at the venue over the course of two seasons, tying Hiram Bithorn Stadium for the all-time record of most regular season games hosted by a non-home ballpark.

 The Bisons and Blue Jays jointly funded additional renovations of the venue prior to the 2021 season.
 These permanent upgrades included the installation of new light standards, new batting cages, new foul poles, a resurfaced outfield, and the relocation of both bullpens from foul territory to right-center field.
 The renovated venue was named Professional Baseball Field of the Year in November 2021 by Sports Turf Managers Association.
 The renovations were also nominated for Project of the Year at the 2021 Stadium Business Awards.

+Fire and proposed renovations, 2023–present

+In September 2023, the venue sustained $600,000 in damage after a fire started in a mobile concession stand.

+The Buffalo Bisons hired a lobbying firm in November 2023 to seek funding from New York State for renovations that would improve the fan experience.

+In March 2025, the Bisons announced that the venue would undergo an overhaul of the sound system, with the first phase of the project to be completed prior to the start of the 2025 season.